How to utilize the MBL as an instructor

 The following paragraphs are suggested for inclusion in class syllabi, with modifications as needed:

-Students must fulfill 2 credits of research activity per class through one of the two options below.
+Students must fulfill 2 credits of research activity per class through one of the three options below.

 Option 1: Participation in studies at the MBL